 The most common shoulder injuries or diseases include:

 Whether your shoulder pain is a result of an acute injury or it develops over time as your tendons and cartilage break down, shoulder surgery often offers a great solution that restores full movement of the joint.

 Our practice offers a number of different shoulder surgeries, including:

-If your joint has undergone serious, and irreversible, deterioration, our team is able to replace the main components of your shoulder joint, including the ball and socket.
-Before we do this, we remove the damaged cartilage and bone to make way for the implants.
+If your joint has undergone serious and irreversible deterioration our team is able to replace the main components of your shoulder joint, including the ball and socket.
+Before we do this, we remove the damaged cartilage and bone to make way for the new implants.

-If you need shoulder surgery, trust the capable hands of the orthopaedic surgeons at Orthopaedic Associates of Reading, Ltd. Call or use the online scheduler to book a consultation.
+If you need shoulder surgery, trust the capable hands of the orthopaedic surgeons at Orthopaedic Associates of Reading, Ltd. call or request an appointment.